grafana/grafana/docs/sources/administration/data-source-management/teamlbac/create-teamlbac-rules/index.md

 ### Task 1: One rule setup for each team

-We have two teams, Team A and Team B. Loki access is setup with `Admin` roles to have `Admin` permission only.
+We have two teams, Team A and Team B with `Query` permissions.
+Loki access is setup with `Admin` roles to have `Admin` permission only.

 - Team A has a rule `namespace="dev"`.